Safety-aware Goal-oriented Semantic Sensing, Communication, and Control for Robotics: Challenges Future Research Directions

-\textbf{S6.1: \textit{Semantic-based Sensor Data Compression.}} One approach is to reduce sensor data size via compression.
+\textbf{{D6.1}: \textit{Semantic-based Sensor Data Compression.}} One approach is to reduce sensor data size via compression.
 However, existing methods focus on full data reconstruction rather than selectively preserving semantic representations, leading to inefficiency.
-Thus, we proposed the following potential solutions: \begin{itemize} \item \textbf{\textit{Semantic-based Traditional Compression Redesign:}} Traditional compression applies uniform strategies across data, yielding consistent ratios regardless of each part’s importance to safety and effectiveness.
-Thus, a semantic-based redesign could be proposed to guide compression by importance.
-Specifically, in transform-based methods (e.g., JPEG), apply finer quantization to critical blocks.
-In octree-based point-cloud compression, use deeper subdivisions for key sub-cubes.
-In graph-based compression, retain high semantic ranked nodes while discarding less significant ones. \item \textbf{\textit{Semantic-based Rate-distortion Optimization:}} Learned compression methods typically optimize bit-level rate–distortion functions, which may be too stringent for safe/effective task execution and lead to suboptimal compression.
-For example, a method that retains only target objects while discarding the background may enable effective grasping but is penalized under conventional rate–distortion metrics due to excessive image distortion.
-To address this, semantic-based rate–distortion functions can replace bit rate with \textit{semantic representation rate} (semantic content transmitted per time slot) and distortion with \textit{semantic representation distortion} (deviation in reconstructed semantics). \end{itemize}
+Thus, we {outline} the following potential {research directions}: \begin{itemize} \item \textbf{\textit{Semantic-based Traditional Compression Redesign:}} Traditional compression applies uniform strategies across data, yielding consistent ratios regardless of each part’s importance to safety and effectiveness. {Thus, a semantic-based redesign could be outlined as a direction, which guides compression by importance.
+Specifically, in transform-based compression (e.g., JPEG), semantic importance can guide distortion weighting and bit allocation across blocks or coefficients.
+In octree-based point-cloud compression, partitioning depth and point retention can be adaptively adjusted according to the semantic importance of local regions.
+In graph-based compression, node or edge preservation can be prioritized based on their contribution to downstream tasks.} \item \textbf{\textit{Semantic-based Rate-distortion Optimization:}} Learned compression methods typically optimize bit-level rate–distortion functions, which may be too stringent for safe/effective task execution and lead to suboptimal compression.
+For example, a method that retains only target objects while discarding the background may enable effective grasping but is penalized under conventional rate–distortion metrics due to excessive image distortion. {To address this, one direction is to design semantic-based rate–distortion functions, which can replace bit rate with \textit{semantic representation rate} (semantic content transmitted per time slot) and distortion with \textit{semantic representation distortion} (deviation in reconstructed semantics).} \end{itemize}